-Image Source: Museum für Hamburgische Geschichte, CC BY SA https://commons.wikimedia.org/wiki/File:MHG_Arbeitsfotos_Holz_3.jpg
+Image Source: Museum für Hamburgische Geschichte, CC BY SA https://commons.wikimedia.org/wiki/File:MHG_Arbeitsfotos_Holz_3.jpg at is in an archive.

 Paradigm shift in preservation Preservation by digital migration

 - Digital copies are equal

 - Separation of information and carrier medium

 - Focus on reacting to changing environment

 - No need to limit the access anymore!